-	These typically require some sort of construction permit and are custom-made to fit with the swimming pool.
+The in-ground versions typically require a construction permit and are custom-made to fit with the swimming pool.

 Compared to a company-made, store-bought hot tub, you will pay quite a bit to hire a construction company and build out your space.